-1132B American Literature 11 L2\Blended, 3x6 (can be paired with 1044B US History Blended) Grade 11 1.0 can be paired with 1044B US History Blended (can be paired with 1044B US History Blended).
+1132B American Literature 11 L2Blended, 3x6 (can be paired with 1044B US History Blended) Grade 11 1.0 cm

 Designed for college-preparatory students, integral parts of this course include the following: close reading with annotation, literary analysis (with an emphasis on American fiction, non-fiction, and poetry), analytical writing with the integration of textual evidence, and class discussion/participation.
 Various forms of media will be utilized throughout this course to enhance the study of the texts.
 Students will also learn the value of and proper methods of research, culminating in a research-based persuasive writing and speech.
-The curriculum includes among other writings: The Great Gatsby, The Crucible, The Things They Carried as well as short stories, and poetry. \NOTE: Student who choose the blended version of this course will only meet with the teacher three times in a six day cycle.
+The curriculum includes among other writings: The Great Gatsby, The Crucible, The Things They Carried as well as short stories, and poetry.
+NOTE: Student who choose the blended version of this course will only meet with the teacher three times in a six day cycle.
 See the Blended Learning description in the front of the Program of Studies for more information.